 The Centers for Medicare & Medicaid Services (CMS) Medicare Program will continue during a lapse in appropriations.
 Other non-discretionary activities including Health Care Fraud and Abuse Control and Center for Medicare & Medicaid Innovation activities will also continue.
-States will have sufficient funding for Medicaid due to the advance appropriation provided for the first quarter of FY 2020 in the FY 2019 Appropriation, and CMS will maintain the staff necessary to make payments to eligible states for the Children's Health Insurance Program (CHIP).
+CMS will have sufficient funding for Medicaid to fund the second quarter of FY 2021.
+CMS will maintain the staff necessary to make payments to eligible states for the Children's Health Insurance Program (CHIP).
 CMS will continue Federal Exchange activities, such as eligibility verification, using Federal Exchange user fee carryover.

 Summary of Contingency Staffing Plan

-In the event of a lapse of appropriation, 2,819 (45%) of CMS staff will be retained including 2,460 (39%) who are exempt (their activities or position are already funded or otherwise exempt) and 359 (6%) who are excepted staff (their activities are deemed necessary by implication, or for the safely of human life or protection of property).
+In the event of a lapse of appropriation, 2,865 (45%) of CMS staff will be retained including 2,518 (40%) who are exempt (their activities or position are already funded or otherwise exempt) and 347 (5%) who are excepted staff (their activities are deemed necessary by implication).